zenml-io/zenml/docs/book/guides/class-based-api/train-and-evaluate.md

 Non-trainable params: 0
 _________________________________________________________________
 Step `TensorflowBinaryClassifier` has finished in 1.232s.
-Step `SklearnEvaluator` has started.
+Step `ScikitLearnEvaluator` has started.
-Step `SklearnEvaluator` has finished in 0.289s.
+Step `ScikitLearnEvaluator` has finished in 0.289s.
 ```

 ### Inspect